Tyler Blackett

-Tyler Nathan Blackett (born 2 April 1994) is an English professional footballer who plays as a left-back or centre-back.
+Tyler Nathan Blackett (born 2 April 1994) is an English professional footballer who plays as a left-back or centre-back for USL Championship side New Mexico United.
 He joined Manchester United's youth academy in 2002 and worked his way through to the first-team, as well as spending time on loan to Blackpool, Birmingham City and Celtic.
 He then played for Reading and Nottingham Forest and in Major League Soccer for FC Cincinnati before returning to English football with Rotherham United.
 He has played for England from under-16 to under-21 levels.

 Club career

 Manchester United

 Blackett began his football career with youth club Fletcher Moss Rangers, and signed for Manchester United in 2002 at the age of 8.
 He signed a professional contract with United in July 2012.

 Blackpool (loan)

 On 1 November 2013, Blackett signed for Championship club Blackpool on a month-long loan.
 The next day, he made his debut for the Seasiders, playing the whole 90 minutes in a 1–0 league win at Nottingham Forest.
 On 5 December 2013, Blackpool extended Blackett's loan until 1 January 2014.